Sangam (1964 Hindi film): Plot

 After the couple returns from an extended European honeymoon, Sundar is deliriously happy, as his life's dream has been realised.
 Radha is resolved to be faithful to her husband and to put Gopal out of her mind, privately asking him to stay away from her and Sundar because of the torture his presence causes her.
 Sundar's devotion to Gopal, however, is such that he constantly tries to draw him into their lives, much to Radha's chagrin.
 The perfection of their marital bliss is, however, shattered when Sundar accidentally discovers the unsigned love letter Gopal had written to Radha.
 An enraged Sundar pulls a pistol on his wife and demands she divulge the name of her supposed lover, threatening to kill the man, but she refuses.

 In the days that follow, Sundar becomes consumed with discovering the identity of the letter's author.
 Radha's life becomes miserable, lived out against the incessant drama of Sundar's jealousy, threats, anger, and fixation with the letter.
 Eventually unable to bear the wretchedness of her existence with Sundar any further, she flees to Gopal for help.
 Sundar takes the same route, unaware that Radha has gone to Gopal's house.
 There, matters come to a head.
 The overwrought Gopal admits his authorship of the infamous letter to Radha, an admission that almost destroys his friend.
+Sundar asks Gopal why he sacrificed his love for his sake, admitting that he would have happily done the same for him.
+Radha, meanwhile, chastises the two men for not ever taking her feelings into consideration through the whole situation, and only focussing on their friendship.
 Gopal, perceiving no exit from the impasse at which the three have arrived, kills himself with Sundar's pistol.
 Radha and Sundar are finally reunited but in mourning.